theartofcomputerprogramming/meetup/README.md

 We'll discuss deficiencies of Algorithm B (Bubble sort) and how it may be improved.

 Then we look at Algorithm M (Merge exchange) due to Batcher that too falls under the approach of sorting by exchanging.
 It has particular appeal because it may be parallelized making it one of the fastest known general sorting methods.
+Also its method of comparisons make it an example of data-oblivious algorithms as well as constant-time algorithms that are of interest to cryptography.
+Constant-time algorithms take the same amount of time for a given input size independent of the actual data values.

 We'll work on some exercises.